 Clients have all sorts of wants and needs, which means your agency must be able to jump from straightforward briefs to more complex projects at a moment’s notice.
-That’s where Wix Studio’s custom CSS comes in.
+That’s where custom CSS comes in.

 CSS, or Cascading Style Sheets, is a styling language used to selectively control how HTML elements of websites are displayed.
+CSS defines how the site looks to the end user.

 No designer likes being told a specific task is off-limits, which makes custom CSS even more compelling.
 It gives you high-level control and flexibility over the look and feel of your client sites.

-Adding custom CSS means being free to express yourself with code—freedom to animate elements, add decorative features like filters, customize text formatting, maximize site responsiveness, and extend the web design options and behavior changes available in the Studio Editor.
+Adding custom CSS means being free to express yourself with code—freedom to animate elements, add decorative features like filters, customize text formatting, maximize site responsiveness, and extend the web design options and behavior changes available in the Wix Studio Editor.

 You don’t need to worry about disrupting your clients’ brand consistency.
 Using global classes, you can develop a united global design, which ensures cohesion across your creations.
 You can also get super specific by defining CSS custom properties to individual elements that can be reused across different pages.